 If you like this ESL Speaking Warm Up Activity, then you’re going to love this book: 39 ESL Warm-Ups: For Teenagers and Adults.

 It’ll help you get your classes started off in style, the quick, easy and fun way.
 Save time on lesson planning by choosing from dozens of top-quality ESL warmers and review activities.
 Help your students ease back into English by doing a quick activity at the beginning of class.

 The book is available in both digital and print formats.
 The (cheaper!) digital one can be read on any device by downloading the free Kindle reading app.
-Check it out today:

 Have your Say about this Famous People ESL Warm-Up Activity